atuttle/preso-closures/presentation.md

 **On Adobe ColdFusion 10+:** <span class="highlight">Kirk</span> (arguments)<br/>
 **On Railo:** <span class="highlight">Uhura</span> (Local)

+Note:
+- Railo refuses to fix this because ACF local scope includes arguments scope

 ## So far, no closures

 So how do closures work, anyway?

+Note:
+- Everything so far was just to demonstrate scope chain